Warrior Wrestling: Warrior Wrestling Championship

 As of June 2022, there have been five reigns between five champions with one vacancy.
-Brian Cage holds three records for this title, first he is the inaugural champion, he has longest reign with title at 531 days, while Will Ospreay's reign is shortest at 188 days and third he is also the oldest champion by winning title at 34 years, while KC Navarrois the youngest champion at age of 22.
+Brian Cage holds three records for this title, first he is the inaugural champion, he has had the longest reign with the title at 531 days, while Will Ospreay's reign is shortest at 188 days and third he is also the oldest champion having won the title at 34 years, while KC Navarro is the youngest champion aged 22.

 As of June 2022, the champion is KC Navarro who is in his first reign.
 He won the War of Attrition on June 18, 2022, at Warrior Wrestling 23 in Grand Rapids, Michigan.